GSA-TTS/devCrew_s1/tools/sast_scanner/README.md

 # Using pip
 pip install bandit

-# Or use existing bandit from devgru_setup
+# Or use existing bandit from setup
-# Bandit is already available in the devgru_setup environment
+# Bandit is already available in the setup environment

 # Verify installation
 bandit --version